 Contributions of services are required to be recognized if the services received (a) create or enhance non-financial assets or (b) require specialized skills and are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-For the year ended June 30, 2023, Educare received donated painting services of \$8,000 meeting the above criteria.
+For the year ended June 30, 2024, Educare did not receive any donated services.